GoogleChrome/developer.chrome.com/site/en/blog/permissions-chip/index.md

 session.
 Only do this if the permission is essential for the site or feature to work, otherwise it runs the risk of annoying users and getting auto blocked.
 In those cases we show the [quiet messaging](https://blog.chromium.org/2020/01/introducing-quieter-permission-ui-for.html) that was introduced in Chrome 80.
-For more general guidance, see the article [Permission UX](https://developers.google.com/web/fundamentals/push-notifications/permission-ux).
+For more general guidance, see [Permission UX](https://developers.google.com/web/fundamentals/push-notifications/permission-ux).

 ## Outlook and conclusions

-At the moment, the chip appears side by side next to the padlock, but the intention is to override the padlock in the future and add closer association of permissions and the site information surface.
-There are also plans on showing a confirmation with additional feedback on the decision made.
+At the moment, the chip appears side-by-side with the padlock, but the intention is to override the padlock in the future and add closer association between permissions and the site information surface.
+There are also plans to show a confirmation with additional feedback on the user's decision.
 The Chrome team is also investigating potentially more aggressive auto-blocking of permissions based on prior behavior.
 You will learn about the news here once these plans mature.

-Concluding, the new UI reduces the perceived insistence on a decision and improves the experience of browsing.
-Since most permission prompts are blocked or ignored, the met objective was to improve the general experience of browsing, all while not breaking the flows where showing a permission prompt and the user granting the permission are essential for the use case at hand to succeed.
+Concluding, the new UI reduces the perceived insistence on a decision and improves the browsing experience.
+Since most permission prompts are blocked or ignored, the met objective was to improve the general experience of browsing, while not breaking user flows when showing a permission prompt, especially in situations where permissions are required to complete a use case.

 ## Acknowledgements